-Successful applicants may be required to attend an orientation session which will include an overview of the Municipal Government Act and information on the AUMA and the AAMC&C. The Ministry will also provide other skill based training opportunities for roster mediators.
+Successful applicants may be required to attend an orientation session which will include an overview of the Municipal Government Act and information on the AUMA and RMA.
+The Ministry will also provide other skill based training opportunities for roster members.

-Non-working Mediators
+Non-working Mediators and/or Arbitrators

-At the discretion of the Advisory Committee, a roster mediator who has not conducted a mediation in the past two years may be required to provide information on their interest in maintaining their position on the roster and resubmit a "Request for Inclusion on the Mediation Roster" application form.
+At the discretion of the Advisory Committee, a roster member who has not conducted a mediation or arbitration in the past two years may be required to provide information on their interest in maintaining their position on the roster and resubmit a "Request for Inclusion on the Mediation Arbitration Roster" application form.